China shares slip from three-week high, flattening Hong Kong gains

 “If previous scares with Mengniu Dairy is any indication, it will be a while before enthusiasm for these alcohol producers return,” said Edward Huang, an equity strategist with Haitong International Securities, referring to a contamination case involving the top milk producer.

-In Hong Kong, HSBC Holdings slipped 0.4 percent after Reuters reported that Europe’s largest bank may pay a $1.8 billion fine to U.S regulators as part of a settlement over money laundering lapses.
+In Hong Kong, HSBC Holdings (0005.HK)(HSBA.L) slipped 0.4 percent after Reuters reported that Europe’s largest bank may pay a $1.8 billion fine to U.S. regulators as part of a settlement over money laundering lapses.

 Smaller Chinese banks extended Wednesday’s gains after the mainland’s insurance regulator abolished investment limits on the country’s banks for insurance firms late on Tuesday.